marberts/piar/paper/paper.md

 #> B5      1 1.3007239 1.3827662 6.3279338
 ```

+In addition to calculating the aggregated industry indexes (the first three rows
+above), missing elemental indexes have been filled in to ensure that the index
+can be chained over time while remaining consistent in aggregation.
 There are a variety of methods to manipulate the index objects that come from
 these computations in order to compose more complex workflows for building price
 indexes.